Relten98/readme_gen/README.md

    A simple node.js based README Generator to construct a some-what professional README.

   ## Installation
-   Simply download the file, extract it, and run it through node.js
+   Simply download the file, and extract it to where ever you'd like it.

   ## Usage
-   NODE.JS
+   run it through NODE.JS and fill out the prompts when asked.

    ## License
   ![badge](https://img.shields.io/badge/license-Open-red)